Our Family History on the Farm

 In 1909, they returned to Cornwall and bought Tuckers Downs renaming it Sunrise Farm.
 The land was poor, covered with stone and bracken, but Joseph resolved to cultivate it and build a house using the granite stone from a disused Tin Mine.
 They grew violets and anemones for the flower market in Covent Garden, London.

 His daughter Eileen took over the farm with her husband Jack, in the 1960s and Eileen’s son Richard and his wife, Helen, moved to the farm in 2011.
-Together with their two daughters, the third and fourth generation started a major project of restoration and conservation building four new eco friendly cottages, digging ponds in the woods for the wildlife and planting over 200 new trees, regenerating an area for the native flora and fauna to enjoy, as well as their visitors.
+Together with their two daughters, the third and fourth generations started a major project of restoration and conservation building four new eco friendly cottages, digging ponds in the woods for the wildlife and planting over 500 new trees, regenerating an area for the native flora and fauna to enjoy, as well as their visitors.
 Holly, Oak, Sycamore and Beech are the most predominant trees on the farm, but young Magnolia trees were planted in 2019 along with Chestnuts, Rowans, Dogwoods, Crab Apple trees, Wild Cherry, Elderflower and Blackthorn (Sloe).

-Today, daffodils are grown commercially on the farm which makes it a beautiful place to stay in early Spring, and Barley, which is harvested in August.
 Brown Trout have colonised the ponds, along with Moorhen and Frogs.
 Pheasant, Woodpeckers and Buzzards are neighbours in the fields and skies, and Badgers, Foxes, and Deer come to visit from time to time.
 Helen Angove says, ‘The conservation area and woods is not only a haven for plants and wildlife; it is also the perfect place for guests to relax and unwind from the stresses and strains of modern day life.
 It’s so sheltered and peaceful down there.
 Perfect for picnics and BBQs away from it all!’